-As one of eleven recipients of Metro’s Community Placemaking grant this year, Montavilla Jazz helped Vestal Elementary expanded their annual Social Justice Night in partnership with PSU’s Artist as Citizen Initiative.
+As one of eleven recipients of Metro’s Community Placemaking grant in 2022, Montavilla Jazz helped Vestal Elementary expand their annual Social Justice Night in partnership with PSU’s Artist as Citizen Initiative.
 The community-wide celebration featured collaborative artistic works – by both students and professionals – focused on two of Vestal’s five pillars of social justice: community diversity and family identity.
 On this special evening Vestal invited one of Portland’s most culturally, linguistically, and ethnically diverse neighborhoods to come together in celebration of social justice, art, food, music, and community.

 Vestal Elementary has boldly stepped into its role as a community hub, galvanizing the Montavilla neighborhood with its Social Justice Night, generating positive values and neighborly goodwill.
 This year’s Social Justice Night featured student-led social justice projects and exhibits created in response to stories centered on the topics of community diversity and family identity gathered in interviews with fellow students and community members.
 The Artist as Citizen Initiative led PSU Capstone students and Vestal 4th graders who built skills in storytelling, interviewing, and creativity through the work of creating artistic responses.

 The project raises awareness for local artists through their work with Vestal partners, and their artistic contributions to the event.
 Montavilla Jazz resident artists, stars of Portland’s jazz scene who have a history of working with Vestal students over previous years, performed World Premieres of music crafted as a compliment to the students’ and community members’ stories.
 In the spirit of collaboration, many featured, creative works reflected the experience of celebrating community, identity, and social justice.